 How to keep your skin barrier in good condition

 Choose your moisturiser wisely

 The lipid layer of the stratum corneum is made up of three lipid types: cholesterol, fatty acids and ceramides.
 The ceramides become depleted both with age and during winter months (1), which is one reason skin tends to become drier and flakier in winter, and with increasing age.
 It has been shown that topical application of linoleic acid, an omega-6 fatty acid, can restore the fatty ceramides in the lipid layer of the stratum corneum (2).
-All our certified organic moisturisers are enriched for linoleic acid, providing a concentrated source of this ceramide-building essential fatty acid (find them here).
+All our certified organic moisturisers are enriched for linoleic acid, as well as gamma linolenic acid, another important omega-6 fatty acid, and provide a concentrated source of these ceramide-building essential fatty acids (find them here).
 You can read more about the importance of omega-6 fatty acids in our blog about essential fatty acids here.

 Avoid harsh cleansers